mpwh23/weeknumber/README.md

 TODO:
 ISO 8601:
-  mon d1, weeks with 3 days at end or begining have old/new number 1.1.1988 -> FR
+  D1 = MON, weeks with 3 days at end or begining have old/new number

+US:
+  D1 = SUN, count every week, regardless of length

+1.1.1988 -> FR

 add ISO and US system